top of page

 Imagination

-Colouring in does not merely invoke emotions, but also provides a direct link to the subconscious mind and deep emotions and thus is enabling colourists to understand them better and at a much deeper level, and as a consequence empowers them to express themselves confidently and more authentically.
+Colouring in not only evokes emotions but also provides a direct link to the subconscious mind and deeper emotional experiences.
+This enables colourists to gain a better understanding of their emotions and themselves, empowering them to express themselves more confidently and authentically.

 You can find them here:

-Image (above) and Video (below): Lotus Mandala by Xenia E. Zilli from her book 'Colouring Book of Patterns, Volume 3: Lotus Mandalas', coloured by Charlotte Beldock (Colour Therapy)
+Image (above) and Video (below): Lotus Mandala by Xenia E. Zilli from the 'Colouring Book of Patterns, Volume 3: Lotus Mandalas' book, coloured by Charlotte Beldock (Colour Therapy)

 1 Comment